-The Status Register is located in the CCR Memory Map at address 003Fh.
+The Status Register is located in the CCR memory map area at address 003Fh.
 This is a volatile register only and is used to control the WEL and RWEL write enable latches, read two power status and two alarm bits.
 This register is separate from both the array and the Clock/Control Registers (CCR).